hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 - Cache of the needed signals in a signal history buffer.

-Upon fulfillment of one or more trigger conditions, this library extracts from the signal history buffer a data snapshot that’s shared with the Off-board connectivity library for further processing.
+Upon fulfillment of one or more trigger conditions, this library extracts from the signal history buffer a data snapshot that's shared with the Off-board connectivity library for further processing.
 Again here a circular buffer is used as a transport mechanism of the data between the two libraries.

 **Connectivity Library**